macloo/flask-exercise/README.md

 Our first task is to convert the CSV to a Python dictionary (or more accurately, a *list* of dictionaries).

 A function to do this has already been written.
 It is in the *modules.py* file.
 It requires the built-in Python module `csv`.
+This script will work with *any* CSV file that has a header row.

 ```python
 import csv